 A healthy diet

 Eating a healthy diet means you’re more likely to keep your body healthy.
-Otherwise, you risk various disorders including obesity, diabetes or cancer.
+Otherwise, you risk various disorders including obesity, type 2 diabetes or cancer.

 Overweight and obesity